-Once you have started at Leeds City Academy, I am very happy to address any queries or issues you may have; a note in the school planner to the form tutor is usually sufficient.
-Otherwise you can phone or email.
+Once you have started at Leeds City Academy, we are very happy to address any queries or issues you may have; a note in the school planner to the form tutor is usually sufficient.
+Otherwise, you can phone or email.

 Please find links to our key information to download below;

 - Leeds City Academy Admissions Process

 - Key Term Dates

 - OFSTED Report